Body of Lies (film): Box office

-Body of Lies earned $12.9 million on its first weekend in theatres in the United States and Canada, 40% less than expected.
-This placed it as the third highest earning film that weekend, behind Disney's Beverly Hills Chihuahua, which turned out to be No. 1 with a take of $17.5 million in its second week, and Sony/Screen Gems's Quarantine, which earned $14.2 million—about $2 million more than it cost to make.
-A Warner Bros. executive said he was disappointed with the film's opening and attributed it to its controversial storyline, although Body of Lies fared better than previous pictures about the "war on terrorism" such as Rendition, In the Valley of Elah, and Lions for Lambs, which all performed well below studios' expectations.
+Body of Lies earned $12.9 million on its first weekend in theaters in the United States and Canada, 40% less than expected.
+This made it the third-highest-earning film that weekend, behind Disney's Beverly Hills Chihuahua and Sony/Screen Gems's Quarantine.
+A Warner Bros. executive said he was disappointed with the film's opening, and attributed it to its controversial storyline.
 In a fourteen-week theatrical run in the United States and Canada, the film earned $39 million.

-Outside North America it opened reasonably well.
-In Australia it was the highest-earning film in its opening weekend of October 9–12, 2008 with $2,104,319, ahead of Pixar Animation's WALL-E, which fell to second place, while Beverly Hills Chihuahua held third.
+Outside North America, it fared reasonably well.
+In Australia, it was the highest-earning film in its opening weekend of October 9–12, 2008, with $2,104,319, ahead of Pixar Animation's WALL-E, which fell to second place, while Beverly Hills Chihuahua held third.
 In the United Kingdom, the film's earnings were the second-highest behind Quantum of Solace during November 21–23, its opening weekend.
 It earned £991,939 from 393 screens.

-Overall, while the film grossed only $40 million at the North American box office, it has grossed $115,097,286 worldwide.
-In the United States, contemporary war films have performed relatively poorly.
-Analysts attributed this to the film's Middle East setting and exploration of terrorism.
+Overall, while the film grossed $40 million at the North American box office, it has grossed $115,097,286 worldwide.
+Analysts attribute this to the film's Middle East setting and exploration of terrorism.
 Brandon Gray pointed out that people read these themes in the news media already, and there is a perception that Hollywood films are biased.

 Golshifteh Farahani's performance in the film resulted in trouble for Farahani from the Iranian government, being accused of being shown without a hijab.